 George inherited the estate in 1660 and immediately began to rebuild his ancestor’s smaller mansion.
 He moved the village of Sudbury to its present location and set about building the current hall.

 About the same time George married lucratively to Margaret Onley, an heiress from Northamptonshire, and began his life’s work spanning the next 42 years of creating Sudbury Hall.

 Building his dream home

-George kept accounts of all he spent on the house, which have proved an invaluable source of research for the National Trust.
+George kept accounts of all he spent on the house, which have proved an invaluable source of research for us.
 There was no payment to an architect so we believe he designed the house himself.

 With his energy and new-found wealth, he created a Jacobean house but kept the traditional structure preferred by the Tudors with the state rooms towards the east and the service rooms to the west.